18F/uswds-jekyll/.github/ISSUE_TEMPLATE/general.md

 ---

-The assignee should add some checkboxes as a "sketch" of the steps to complete, which may evolve.
+The assignee can add some checkboxes as a "sketch" of the steps to complete, which may evolve.